Nsilswal/Excelerate/README.md

 **Design Choices:**

 - We use Java because its fast and has a good standard library.
 Python is too slow for this type of project.
-I originally wanted to use Rust, but that was harder to use because gui programming is not as easy.
+I originally wanted to use Rust, but that was harder to use because GUI programming was not as easy.